grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 To apply these changes, you can either paste these commands as a root user before running a k6 test or change the configuration files in your operating system.

-For detailed information about these settings, the macOS instructions, and how to make them permanent, check out our ["Fine-tuning OS" article](/misc/fine-tuning-os).
+For detailed information about these settings, the macOS instructions, and how to make them permanent, check out our ["Fine tuning OS" article](/misc/fine-tuning-os).

 ## Hardware considerations